-We have chosen EL Education as the new curriculum resource to support teachers of English Language Arts (ELA) in grades 3 through 8 starting with grades 3 and 6 for the 2017-18 school year.
+EL Education is the curriculum resource to support teachers of English Language Arts (ELA) in grades 2 through 8.

 What is EL Education?
 EL Education is a curriculum written by and for teachers with emphasis placed on active learning and student engagement.
 Classrooms are structured with highly collaborative activities that allow students to engage in academic conversations and investigations of rich academic topics.
 EL aims to contribute to a student's ability to be globally competitive and active contributors in building a better world.